 Integrated Transmission Planning

 The Integrated Transmission Planning process (ITP) is an iterative three-year process that includes 20-Year, 10-Year and Near-Term Assessments.
 The process seeks to target a reasonable balance between long-term transmission investments and congestion costs to customers.
-The ITP will create synergies by integrating three existing processes: the Extra High Voltage Overlay, the Balanced Portfolio and the SPP Transmission Expansion Plan Reliability Assessment.
 By integrating these processes, additional efficiencies are expected to be realized in the Generation Interconnection and Aggregate Transmission Services Request study processes.
 The ITP works in concert with SPP's existing subregional planning stakeholder process and will continue in parallel with the NERC TPL Reliability Standards compliance process.

 ITP plans that are reviewed by the Markets and Operations Policy Committee and approved by the SPP Board of Directors will allow staff to issue Notification to Construct (NTC) letters for approved projects needed within the four-year financial commitment horizon.
 An Authorization to Plan (ATP) will be issued for projects needed beyond the four-year financial horizon.
 Once an NTC or ATP is issued, the project will be reviewed annually to ensure the continued need for the project and the required in-service date.

 The ITP was approved by the SPP Board of Directors in October 2009 and approved by the Federal Energy Regulatory Commission in July 2010.
 Read SPP's FERC Filing.

 ITP Near-Term Assessment